- Crime statistics

 5. Emergency Response Plan

-Calvin College’s Emergency Response Plan can be viewed here.
+Calvin University’s Emergency Response Plan can be viewed here.
 Building specific evacuation maps are posted in strategic locations in campus buildings and can also be found on the Calvin Campus Safety website.
 Emergency preparedness plans are exercised each year.
 These exercises may include tabletop exercises, scenario responses and fire drills.
 A minimum of one fire drill per semester is conducted in each residence hall.
 A minimum of one fire drill per academic year is conducted in the academic buildings.

 6. Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act of 1974 helps protect the privacy of student records.
 It provides for the right to inspect and review information contained in educational records, request an amendment to those records, and to limit disclosure of information from the records.
 In addition, students have a right to file a complaint with the U.S. Department of Education if they believe that one of their primary rights has been violated.

 Students who are currently enrolled at Calvin University or formerly enrolled students, regardless of their age or status in regard to parental dependency, are protected under FERPA.
 Parents of students termed dependent for income tax purposes may have access to the student’s educational records.

 With certain exceptions, a student has rights of access to those records that are directly related to him/her and are maintained by Calvin University.
 Education records include any records in the possession of an employee that are shared with or accessible to another individual.
 The records may be handwritten or in the form of print, magnetic tape, film, electronic image, computer storage, or some other medium.
 This would include transcripts or other records obtained from a school in which a student was previously enrolled.